joyofpw/docker/README.md

 - `docker network prune`: Reset the network
 - `docker container prune`: Resets the stopped containers

+## Makefile

+A _Makefile_ is a way of simplifyng some tasks.

+- `make download-pw`: Will download the latest version of pw (requires git).
+- `make docker-up`: Will create some dirs and execute docker-compose up.
+- `make install`: Will execute `download-pw` and then `docker-up`.

 ## Other Resources

 - [https://processwire.com/talk/topic/10736-running-a-processwire-site-with-docker/](https://processwire.com/talk/topic/10736-running-a-processwire-site-with-docker/)